ribokit/M2seq/README.md

 # M2seq
-##Analysis of 2D mutate-and-map signal in next-generation-sequencing data
+## Analysis of 2D mutate-and-map signal in next-generation-sequencing data

 ### Installation
 Ensure that you have the following installed:

-* Novobarcode, part of the Novoalign software package, which is freely available for educational and not-for-profit use.
-Download the latest version of Novoalign at http://www.novocraft.com/support/download/
+* Novobarcode, part of the Novoalign software package, which up until version 3, has been freely available for educational and not-for-profit use.
+Download version 3 of Novoalign at http://www.novocraft.com/support/download/
 * ShapeMapper 1.2, software developed by the Weeks lab at UNC Chapel Hill for 1D analysis of mutational profiling data.
-Available at http://www.chem.unc.edu/rna/software.html  (Make sure you go into that directory and run `make`.)
+Available at https://github.com/Weeks-UNC/ShapeMapper_v1.2  (Make sure you go into that directory and run `make` and `chmod +x ShapeMapper.py`)
 * BowTie2 is needed for ShapeMapper.
 Available here: https://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.2.9/.
 Version 2.2.9 works.
+* `python2.7`.
+Most modern environments have moved on to `python3.x`, so this requires reinstating python2.7:
+	* Clusters may have `python2.7` available through a module, accessed through `module load python/2.7`.
+	* If that doesn't work, you may need to install `python2.7` to run in a virtual environment through `virtualenv`.
+	* Make sure that if you type `python`, you see version `Python 2.7.x` displayed at the interactive prompt.
-* the `nwalign` python package, which you can install via `sudo pip install nwalign`
+* the `nwalign`, `numpy`, `scipy`, and `matplotlib` python packages, which you can install via `sudo pip install nwalign`.
-* numpy
+	* Note: If `pip` does not work in `python2.7`, you can get it through `curl 'https://raw.githubusercontent.com/pypa/get-pip/20.3.4/get-pip.py' -o get-pip.py` and then `python2 get-pip.py`.
+	* You can test correct installation, by typing `python`, and check that  `import nwalign`, etc. all work without errors.
+* You may also need `libpng v1.2`, available through `module load libpng/1.2` on clusters -- you'll need to install it otherwise.
+Check in `python` if you can `import matlab._png` without errors.
 * The RDATkit for handling RDAT data files.
-Available at https://github.com/ribokit/RDATKit
+Note while there is a pip installable version of this package, it may not install correctly.
+Instead, grab [Version 1.6](https://github.com/ribokit/RDATKit/releases/tag/v1.6).
+Make sure to setup `path.py` in `rdatkit` and also add to your Python path with a command like: `export PYTHONPATH=$PYTHONPATH:/PATH/TO/RDATKit-1.6/`.

 Add the M2seq, novobarcode, etc. folders to your PATH.
 For example in your `.bashrc` add lines like `PATH=$PATH:$HOME/src/M2seq`.